 If you’ve been planning to attend any of the Grand Slam tennis tournaments, you might want to dress in layers.

-According to new predictions by Nate Silver’s FiveThirtyEight platform, climate change is taking its toll on the beloved Grand Slam tennis tournaments as well as other outdoor sports.
+According to predictions by Nate Silver’s FiveThirtyEight platform, climate change is taking its toll on the beloved Grand Slam tennis tournaments as well as other outdoor sports.
 The numbers are discouraging.

-FiveThirtyEight looked at forecast models based on the recent Sixth Assessment Report from the IPCC, assuming the current use of fossil fuels remains unchanged over the next several decades.
+Last year, FiveThirtyEight looked at forecast models based on the Sixth Assessment Report from the IPCC, assuming the current use of fossil fuels remains unchanged over the next several decades.
 If this is true, the planet is expected to see a rise in temperatures of 6 to 10 degrees Fahrenheit over pre-industrial levels.

 The models, which are not daily forecasts but predictions based on the changing climate, show that by 2050, the four major outdoor tennis tournaments at their current calendar spots would likely be untenable.
 The Australian Open, for example, which opens the Grand Slam season every January, “could feel as hot as 147 degrees Fahrenheit, with an air temperature of 105.4 and relative humidity of 58.2 percent,” writes Jonathon Braden for FiveThirtyEight.

-A”t the 2050 French Open in Paris, players could experience a heat index of 113 degrees, with the temperature potentially reaching 90.
+“At the 2050 French Open in Paris, players could experience a heat index of 113 degrees, with the temperature potentially reaching 90.
 The high when Nadal won his record-extending 14th Roland Garros title earlier this month?
 72 degrees,” Braden notes.

 “At Wimbledon, the groundskeeping crew will have to work extra hard to keep the lawns lush and tidy as it could feel like 102 degrees in London in 2050,” Braden explains.
 “But that might feel like a reprieve compared with the 2050 U.S. Open in New York, where the heat index could rise to 145 degrees.”

 Of course, it’s not just tennis in danger of extreme heat jeopardizing the game.
 Other sports, including soccer, baseball, football, and golf are all typically outdoor sports.
-But tennis is particularly vulnerable to climate change’s impact because unlike team sports where there’s often ample bench time, tennis players are on the court the entire match, which can last several hours.
+But tennis is particularly vulnerable to climate change’s impact because, unlike team sports where there’s often ample bench time, tennis players are on the court the entire match, which can last several hours.

 FiveThirtyEight points to several recent extreme heat incidents that foreshadow what could lie ahead.